biometrics/openbr/README.md

 		set (CMAKE_PREFIX_PATH "F:Qt\\Qt5\\5.15.2\\msvc2019_64\\lib\\cmake\\Qt5\\")

 9. Make sure the MSVC2019 and OpenCV 4.x is installed, and we can build the OpenBR now.
-Use the following code in the Command Prompt.(you can also find thid script in the "turn-key scripts" file)
+Use the following code in the Command Prompt.(you can also find this script in the "turn-key scripts" file named "install openbr")

     	cd C:\openbr
     	mkdir build-msvc2019